asif-jalil/jobmarket-client/README.md

-# NOUKA BAICH
+# Job Market

 ---

 [Live Demo](https://noukabaich.netlify.app/) | [API Server](https://salty-journey-40699.herokuapp.com/)

-NOUKA BAICH is a **Online Boat Hiring** website.
-The main purpose of this website is to hire boat easily online.
-It will be very helpful for all user.
+Job Market is a **Online Job Searching** website.
+The main purpose of this website is to search easily online.
+It will be very helpful for all user specially new job candidate.
 It is build with **react**.
 It is tested on Google Crome, Mozilla Firefox.
 If it doesn't work please create an issue.

 ## Key Features

-- Hiring boats
-- Checkout System
-- Boat Management system
-- Admin and User Separate Dashboard
+- Separate Admin, Employee & Job Seeker Dashboard
+- Employee Must Sign up with a package
+- Employee can create job
+- Create Job will be reviewed by admin
+- Admin Can Approve or Reject a Job
-- Login Authentication
+- Login Authentication with Firebase
-- Review System
+- Job seeker can apply
 - Manage Admin

 ## Get started with this repo